MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ]
 ```

 <a name="int"></a>

 ### int

-Return the integer version for a string.
+Return the integer version of a string.

 ```
 int('<value>')